-This elaborate 15th century fortress is dedicated to the golden age of exploration.
+This elaborate 15th-century fortress is dedicated to the golden age of exploration.
 This interactive attraction features optical illusions, model galleons on a liquid map and a model of DaVinci’s flying machine - it is the best, most richly detailed walkthrough attraction in the world.
-Think of the Swiss Family Treehouse but a much much better!

 Opening in 2001 with the rest of DisneySea, the attraction comprises of the citadel, which is split up into 11 rooms, a full-size galleon (ship) moored outside on the landing and 3 restaurants, Magellanes, Magallanes Lounge and the quick service Refrescos.

-Information about the design and history of Fortress Explorations is hard to come by, even the Wikipedia article only has 3 small paragraphs.
-But what we have found is awesome!
+Information about the design and history of Fortress Explorations is hard to come by, even the Wikipedia article only has 3 small paragraphs - but we have managed to find out a bit more.

-Way more interesting is the artwork discovered by Twitter user @cabel in a collection of Wes Cooks work which he purchased at auction.
+Twitter user @cabel also discovered a collection of Wes Cooks work which he purchased via a job lot at auction.
 They are a set of rough but extremely detailed sketches made by Cook for the construction of the Galleon.

 Fortress Explorations and S.E.A.